 The U.S. Department of Agriculture takes data from roughly a 30-year period to determine average extreme minimum temperatures across the US and then categorizes this data into 13 zones based on 10 degree differences.

 One very specific piece of information this data provides is which plants are hardy to certain zones.
-In other words, knowing your zone helps you know what plants are perennial where you live, and are therefore most likely to thrive and overwinter.
+In other words, knowing your zone helps you know which plants are perennial where you live, and are therefore most likely to thrive and overwinter.
+That is really the extent of the usefulness of zone awareness.

 What this data doesn’t tell you are things like: